sigurdurhaukur/ev3/README.md

 # ev3
-code for the lego robotics competition, Landakotsskoli
+Code for the lego robotics competition.
+Landakotsskoli